shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 Save your project!!

 Plug your device into your computer.
+For an android device at least you have to have 'developer options' enabled on your machine, and turn on 'USB debuggin'.
+Google for specifics on your device.

 Now, under file select 'build and run'.
 Unity will ask you for some more information - it'll want to know for what operating system.
 I select Android; the first time I did this, it wanted to also know the location of the android sdk on my machine.
 Mine is at Users\shawngraham\Library\android-sdk-macosx.